-What to Do When Anxiety Is Driving You to Overeat
+How to Keep Stress From Driving You to Overeat

-Try these expert-approved strategies to handle those anxious feelings.
+Try these expert-approved strategies to redirect those stressed-out emotions.

 Aim for balance

-It’s not the carrots and the broccoli that people tend to go for when they’re anxious.
-It’s anything packed with sugar or fat.
+It’s not the carrots and the broccoli that people tend to go for when they’re stressed—it’s anything packed with sugar or fat.
 You're probably not likely to overdo it on something like grilled chicken breast, says Majumdar.

 Instead of Oreos and potato chips, aim for a balance of protein and fiber, since they are digested more slowly for "more of a sustained, gradual increase and decrease of blood sugar," says Majumdar.

 Because snacks like crackers can be a trigger for some people, causing them to devour an entire box, she likes to steer people toward sources of carbs like berries and melon.
 Pair them with hard-boiled eggs, low-fat Greek yogurt, or cottage cheese for protein, she says.

 The longer you go without eating, the more likely you are to eat too much, whether you’re anxious or not.